-Ireland’s Johnny Sexton named World Player of the Year
+Johnny Sexton has been crowned World Rugby Player of the Year on a night of sweeping success for Ireland.

 Schmidt has guided Ireland from eighth to second in the world rankings in five years at the Test helm.
 He has proved as measured as it has rapid, and has earned the taskmaster boss the coach of the year prize.
 The Kiwi native will release a statement on Monday, revealing whether or not he intends to extend his tenure beyond next year’s World Cup.